What You Need to Know About Economist

 Economist Skills

-Economists state the following job skills are important in their day-to-day work.
+When polled, Economists say the following skills are most frequently used in their jobs:

 Mathematics: Using mathematics to solve problems.